finos/open-regtech-sig/resources/demo-summaries.md

-# Open RegTech SIG Demo Summaries
+# Regulation Innovation SIG Demo Summaries

 Below is a list of the solutions and use cases that have been presented at [Regulation Innovation SIG meetings](https://github.com/finos/open-regtech-sig/issues?q=label%3Ameeting).